What is customer retention rate (CRR)? It’s a measure of how well you keep your customers over time.

 Lifetime Value (LTV)

 What is the average value of every customer over the course of their lifecycle?
-This metric helps SaaS, media, and financial companies better understand their customers’ needs, the value of their product, and predict future earnings.
+This metric helps SaaS, media, and financial companies better understand their customers’ needs and the value of their product, and predict future earnings.

 Product Return Rate (PRR)

-Basically the rate at which you’re losing customers or users.
-(So you want this to be low!)
+We covered churn rate earlier in this article, but put simply it’s the rate at which you’re losing customers or users (You want this to be low).

 Time Between Purchase (TBP)